enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 *APK packages overview.
 Source code decompiled from the Dalvik bytecode (`classes.dex`)*
 </div>

-The following code snippet was obtained by decompiling the main class of the uncrackable app Level3.
+The code snippet shown below was obtained by decompiling the main class of the UnCrackable app Level3.
 This has the interesting points to discuss:

 * a hardcoded key in the code (`String xorkey = "pizzapizzapizzapizzapizz"`).
 * The loading of the native library `libfoo.so` and declaration of two native methods: `init()` and `baz()`, which will be invoked through JNI calls.
-Notice that the native method is initialized with the xorkey.
+Notice that one  method is initialized with the xorkey.
 * Variables and class fields to keep track if tampering has been detected at runtime.